roderickjackson-bradley/socket_io_app/work/w01/d3/03-js-objects.md

 - In OOP, we often model the goal of our application using real-world objects.

 - As web developers, you'll be working with objects more than anything else.
-The following is just an small example of what is modeled using objects:
+The following is just a small example of what is modeled using objects:
 	- The browser window and the elements it visualizes are all represented in memory as JS objects.
 	- Every part of those elements, including their styling, is accessed via JS objects.
 	- Data submitted from the browser will be accessed on the server as objects.